DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.md

     suggestion for using an external current sense board.

 See
-`reference/hardware/motorboards/IRF3205-motor-board-setup:Important Notes on Current Sensing`{.interpreted-text
+`reference/hardware/motorboards/IRF3205-motor-board-setup:Important Notes on Current Sensing`
-role="ref"}

 ### Replacing (Use both IRF3205 outputs to control MAIN and PROG)